Alex Schose

 The Model Context Protocol’s threat model has a hole, and the fix isn’t another wrapper.

-In April 2025, Trail of Bits documented line-jumping: a class of attack where an MCP server stuffs prompt-injection payloads into the tools/list response — tool descriptions, server instructions, parameter schemas.
-The payload lands in the model’s context window before the user has approved a single tool call.
-Connection isolation, human-in-the-loop confirmation, allow-listing — none of it triggers.
+In April 2025, Trail of Bits documented line jumping: a vulnerability where a malicious MCP server embeds prompt-injection payloads in the tool descriptions returned by the tools/list method.
+The payload lands in the model’s context window the moment the client reads it — before the user has approved a single tool call.
+Connection isolation, human-in-the-loop confirmation, invocation controls — none of it triggers.
 The attack already happened.

 But the protocol layer is the wrong place to draw the trust boundary in the first place.